fpereiro/ustack/readme.md

 - Use of some Douglas Crockford's recommendations: use of strict equality/inequality (`===` & `!==`), no `switch`.
 - In the client, we use a few global variables defined at the top of the file to reference our libraries.
 Other than this, no global variables are used.

-One of the main consequences of `mES5` is that the ustack is compatible with browsers that support ES5 javascript (the first of which were released about a decade ago).
+One of the main consequences of `mES5` is that the ustack is compatible with old browsers with comparatively little effort.

 ## The libraries